 and against every fortified wall. …

-And people shall enter the caves of the rocks
+And people will enter the caves of the rocks

 and the holes of the ground,